-To lower the company tax, you may opt for a lower CO2 emission or a car with a lower P11D value.
+To lower the company tax, you may opt for a lower CO2 emission or a vehicle with a lower P11D company car value.
 Remember P11D for cars and P11D value do not intertwine.

 The P11D for cars document helps the HMRC to calculate yearly company tax.
 The form is supplied by the employer, although it’s the employee that pays the tax.
 P11D for cars affects tax calculation by indicating the welfare gain, vehicle-driven, and usage that an employee enjoys.
 It helps determine the BIK amount used to find the company tax you should pay.

 Some cars attract a lower tax when calculating P11D for cars.
 Cars can be separated into classic and used cars.
 Also, the age can be useful to set them aside and command different tax rates.
 If you want pocket-friendly cargo for a used one, classic cars usually cost more than £15,000, thus having a higher P11D company car value resulting in higher company tax.

 - A lower engine capacity to lower the tax rates.